hone/website/source/blog/2017-03-13-ember-2-12-released.md

 [ember-factory-for-polyfill](https://github.com/rwjblue/ember-factory-for-polyfill)
 addon can help them avoid the deprecation warning for `_lookupFactory`.

+Additionally, this release of Ember contains an incremental performance improvement for the Glimmer rendering engine (you may have seen it referred to as the "binary VM").
+By avoiding runtime compilation of syntax objects, initial rendering performance will benefit.

 #### Deprecations in Ember 2.12

 - The `Ember.K` utility function is deprecated per [RFC #178](https://github.com/emberjs/rfcs/blob/master/text/0178-deprecate-ember-k.md).